Firestorm: Firebombing

 Firebombing is a technique designed to damage a target, generally an urban area, through the use of fire, caused by incendiary devices, rather than from the blast effect of large bombs.
 Such raids often employ both incendiary devices and high explosives.
 The high explosive destroys roofs, making it easier for the incendiary devices to penetrate the structures and cause fires.
 The high explosives also disrupt the ability of firefighters to douse the fires.

 Although incendiary bombs have been used to destroy buildings since the start of gunpowder warfare, World War II saw the first use of strategic bombing from the air to destroy the ability of the enemy to wage war.
 London, Coventry, and many other British cities were firebombed during the Blitz.
 Most large German cities were extensively firebombed starting in 1942, and almost all large Japanese cities were firebombed during the last six months of World War II.
-As Sir Arthur Harris, the officer commanding RAF Bomber Command from 1942 through to the end of the war in Europe, pointed out in his post-war analysis, although many attempts were made to create deliberate man-made firestorms during World War II, few attempts succeeded:
+As Sir Arthur Harris, the officer commanding RAF Bomber Command from 1942 through to the end of the war in Europe, pointed out in his post-war analysis, although many attempts were made to create deliberate human-made firestorms during World War II, few attempts succeeded:

 According to physicist David Hafemeister, firestorms occurred after about 5% of all fire-bombing raids during World War II (but he does not explain if this is a percentage based on both Allied and Axis raids, or combined Allied raids, or U.S. raids alone).
 In 2005, the American National Fire Protection Association stated in a report that three major firestorms resulted from Allied conventional bombing campaigns during World War II: Hamburg, Dresden, and Tokyo.
 They do not include the comparatively minor firestorms at Kassel, Darmstadt or even Ube into their major firestorm category.
 Despite later quoting and corroborating Glasstone and Dolan and data collected from these smaller firestorms: